 It also talked about deployment of security software at ISP level, the need for a dedicated regulator for the online world, and for Government to increase banks' fraud liability.
 In essence the report said that instead of the weight of responsibility for online security falling on individuals, responsibility should be "distributed".

-a specialised e-crime police unit being established.
+More than a year since the committee published its report, there is talk of a specialised e-crime police unit being established.
 Other recommendations such as the passing of legislation to ensure banks take responsibility for losses incurred by electronic fraud and rules forcing software companies to accept culpability for damage caused by security flaws, which would allow individuals to report online fraud to the police rather than to their bank, have not been implemented.

 With banks already having to receive a lifeline from the government just to finance their normal operations, it seems unlikely that the government (who is now a shareholder in UK banks) will pressure them into incurring liability for losses resulting from online fraud.